I’ve been mugged

 Ring your insurance company

-If you’ve been relieved of valuable items, like mobile phones or laptops, contact your insurance company and find out if you’re covered under the terms.
-Some insurers will stump up for theft of valuables outside the home, but sadly most do not without prior arrangement and additional premium.
+If you’ve been relieved of valuable items, like your mobile phone or laptop, contact your insurance company and find out if you’re covered under their terms.
+Some insurers will stump up for theft of valuables outside the home, but sadly most do not unless you arrange it in advance and pay extra.

 Have you been injured?

 If you are injured, get medical attention as soon as you can.
-Treat yourself very well as you may be in shock.
+Treat yourself carefully as you may be in shock.
 Have your injuries documented as you may wish to claim compensation at a later date.

 Talk about how you’re feeling